Pricing Guide: How Much Does Stump Removal Cost?

 Photo Credit: Siaron James / Flickr / CC BY 2.0

 Most professionals charge the same rate per stump or diameter inch regardless of the tree type.
-But some professionals may adjust their rates if a particular stump type is challenging for them to remove.
+However, some professionals may adjust their rates if a particular stump type is challenging for them to remove.

-Soil condition
+Soil Condition

 Tree stump marked with an "M" and buried in stones